sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

 **NB**: If rsync fails you can rerun the same command; the transfer of the data will continue where it did stop because ``rsync`` will synchronise files and directories between your LSG folders and Cartesius system.
 While copying please do not alter files to prevent accidental loss of files due to mixing up systems.

-4. Check your data on Cartesisus
+4. Check your data on Cartesius
 ================================

 When coping is done then log into Cartesius and you will find your data here.
 Access your Cartesius account: